carlHR/GemTDdotcomInsights/README.md

    39. Axedwarf; 25000 hp; 184.91% speed; 135.85% min-speed;
    40. Batman;             128.30% speed;  83.02% min-speed; for some reason, this wave is easier on this difficulty.

 Survival Difficulty Changes:
+   1. (Just to make a list.
+Markdown requires to insert 1.)
    11. Axedwarf;   650 hp;
    12. Batman;     550 hp;
    13. Axedwarf;   800 hp;